Yorkshire Day: Yorkshire Society

 Saltburn, Guisborough and Saddleworth have also played host.
-Celebrations were cancelled in 2020 and 2021 due to COVID-19 restrictions.
+Due to COVID-19 restrictions, celebrations were cancelled in 2020 and in 2021 York held on-line events.

 Similar events have been promoted by the Friends of Real Lancashire (27 November, since 1996) and the Huntingdonshire Society (25 April, since 2002) to promote their counties.

 On Yorkshire Day, members of the society read a "Declaration of Integrity":

 "I, [Name], being a resident of the [West/North/East] Riding of Yorkshire [or City of York] declare: